BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, II. Application to Au-Au collisions: Results of Numerical Simulations for Heavy-Ion Collisions

+We first vary the impact parameter $b$ while keeping the freeze-out temperature fixed at $T_f = 135~\text{MeV}$.
+Figure~\ref{Fig:comparison_plot_impactParameter} (left panel) shows the transverse-momentum spectra of pions produced at mid-rapidity for various impact parameters.
+According to the optical Glauber model, a smaller impact parameter corresponds to a larger number of participants, resulting in more energy being deposited in the collision zone.
+Consequently, collisions with smaller impact parameters produce more pions, which is clearly visible in Fig.~\ref{Fig:comparison_plot_impactParameter} (left panel).

+Additionally, more peripheral collisions produce a more pronounced anisotropy.
+In a peripheral collision, the initial fireball adopts an almond-shaped form in the transverse plane, creating larger pressure gradients in the $x$-direction compared to the $y$-direction.
+This results in a positive elliptic flow $v_2$.
+Conversely, in more central collisions, the fireball expands more uniformly, reducing the pressure anisotropy and subsequently weakening the elliptic flow.
+These trends are clearly seen in Fig.~\ref{Fig:comparison_plot_impactParameter} (right panel).

+Figure~\ref{Fig:comparison_plot_rapidity_impactParameter} (left panel) shows the rapidity distribution of pions.
+Around mid-rapidity ($|Y_\pi| \leq 1$), the distribution exhibits a plateau, which is a manifestation of the Bjorken flow geometry for symmetric Au-Au collisions at high energy.
+As is well known, the final-state particle distribution is proportional to the product of the initial entropy density and transverse area, leading to an increase in particle multiplicity with decreasing impact parameter.

-The effect of the initial anisotropy can also be investigated when studying pions as a function of the particle's rapidity $Y := 1/2~\mathrm{ln}\!\left((E+p_z)/(E-p_z)\right)$.
-As can be deduced from Fig.\ \ref{Fig:ParticleSpectra3}, the elliptic flow $v_2$ is positive as a consequence of the stronger pressure gradients in the $x$-direction.
-While the two ions collide and the spectators leave the collision zone in $z$-direction, pions are produced in the hot and dense fireball.
-Figure\ \ref{Fig:ParticleSpectra4} emphasizes again that much more energy is available for particle production in central collisions.
+The effect of the initial anisotropy can also be analyzed by studying the elliptic flow of pions as a function of rapidity $Y_\pi$.
+As shown in Fig.~\ref{Fig:comparison_plot_rapidity_impactParameter} (right panel), the elliptic flow $v_2$ remains positive, a consequence of the larger pressure gradients in the $x$-direction.

-In addition to the impact parameter, BHAC-QGP also allows us to study any freeze-out temperature and the number of produced pions as a function of the rapidity for different freeze-out temperatures.
-The precise relationship between the number of produced pions and the freeze-out temperature is determined by the dynamics of the collision and the properties of the interacting particles.
-In general, a lower freeze-out temperature results in a lower number of pions.
-For this reason, the freeze-out temperature has a strong influence on the elliptic flow, as can be seen in Fig.\ \ref{Fig:ParticleSpectra6}.
-Furthermore, at lower freeze-out temperatures, the system has a longer evolution time, allowing for stronger interactions and collective behavior among the particles.
-This leads to an enhanced elliptic flow of pions as can be seen in Fig.\ \ref{Fig:ParticleSpectra7}.